eivindml/sanity-plugin-mapkit-input/readme.md

-# Mapkit Input for Sanity
+# MapKit Input for Sanity

 Alternative geoinput plugin for Sanity, powered by Apple MapKit JS.
 Has better privacy than the alternatives.
 It's good enough that DuckDuckGo switched from OpenStreetMap/Bing/Google to only use Apple Maps.